Have you ever experienced a situation where you’re driving a lot of traffic to your website but not getting enough conversions?

 Split tests allow you to experiment with your landing page.
 You can try different variants of a headline, call to action (CTA), and overall page design to see which converts the best.
 Once you have the data from the experiment, you can easily pick elements that work.

-2. Find Top Exit Pages and Add Exit Intent Popups
+2. Add Exit Intent Popups

 To start, you can use MonsterInsights.
 It’s the best WordPress plugin for Google Analytics.
 It brings all your important reports inside your WordPress dashboard and helps set up advanced tracking in just a few clicks.